 If you are a careful reader, you have noticed I specifically say the beginning of harvest.
 I also want to explain more what I mean by the time of being grateful.

-You see, Lammas is the day of the beginning of the harvest period and NOT the time when we are assessing the outcome and drawing conclusions of how successful we’ve been (there will be another holiday dedicated to this, called Mabon).
+You see, Lammas is the day of the beginning of the harvest period and NOT the time when we are assessing the outcome and drawing conclusions about how successful we’ve been (there will be another holiday dedicated to this, called Mabon).

 But the first day of harvest is the time when the quality of life changes.
-It is the time when it becomes predictable what expectations we can have and taste the first ripe fruits that resulted from our hard work and dedication.
+It is the time when it becomes predictable what expectations we can have and taste the first ripe fruits that result from our hard work and dedication.

 Simply put, it is the moment when something you worked so hard on, finally becomes tangible and it also becomes YOURS.